-Using the information in this guide, mobilisers will be able to integrate food and nutrition security messages into their work.
+Using the information in the community mobilisation guide, mobilisers will be able to integrate food and nutrition security messages into their work.
 This will lead to communities that are in a better position to improve their food and nutrition security.

-What is a community mobiliser?
+What Is a Community Mobiliser?

-A community mobiliser is an individual or leader who interacts with various groups of people (such as households, school children, community groups, community-based organisations, and religious groups) to influence knowledge, attitudes, and practices.
+A community mobiliser is an individual or leader who interacts with various groups of people (such as households, schoolchildren, community groups, community-based organizations, and religious groups) to influence knowledge, attitudes, and practices.

-Specific types of community mobilisers that this guide is intended for include:
+Specific types of community mobilisers that the mobilisation guide is intended for include:

-- Community Development Officers/Workers
+- Community development officers/workers

 - Parish Development Committees

-- Functional Adult Literacy Instructors
+- Functional adult literacy instructors

-- Group Promoters
+- Group promoters

-- Community-Based Facilitators
+- Community-based facilitators

-- Village Health Teams
+- Village health teams

 - Any other influencer

-Criteria for selecting a community mobiliser are included in Annex 1.
+Criteria for selecting a community mobiliser are included in Annex I of the mobilisation guide.